Canon 250D vs R5

 The Canon EOS 250D (called Canon SL3 in some regions) and the Canon EOS R5 are two digital cameras that were officially introduced, respectively, in April 2019 and July 2020.
-The 250D is a DSLR, while the Canon R5 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (250D) and a full frame (Canon R5) sensor.
-The 250D has a resolution of 24 megapixels, whereas the Canon R5 provides 44.8 MP.
+The 250D is a DSLR, while the R5 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (250D) and a full frame (R5) sensor.
+The 250D has a resolution of 24 megapixels, whereas the R5 provides 44.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 250D and the Canon EOS R5?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.